systemd/systemd/README.md

 Consult our [NEWS file](../master/NEWS) for information about what's new in the most recent systemd versions.

+Please see the [HACKING file](../master/HACKING) for information how to hack on systemd and test your modifications.

 Please see our [Contribution Guidelines](../master/.github/CONTRIBUTING.md) for more information about filing GitHub Issues and posting GitHub Pull Requests.

 When preparing patches for systemd, please follow our [Coding Style Guidelines](../master/CODING_STYLE).